makersacademy/chitter-challenge/docs/user_stories.md

 So that I can let people know what I am doing
 I want to post a message (peep) to chitter

+* visiting page /peeps/new
+* Typing a message into a form on that page
+* submitting the form
+* seeing the peep they just submitted

 As a maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order